mgolshenas/Thesis/README.md

       Shows how each pair contributes to the final image.

       Educational visualization for understanding image reconstruction from FFT.
-6. Transformation_GEOTIFF_Filter - rasterio library required
+6. Transformation_GEOTIFF_Filter - Rasterio library required

       Processes a GeoTIFF using Fourier zone filtering.
 For each of 15 zone codes (binary values from '0001' to '1111', excluding '0000'), it       performs the following steps: